 Notes

-**Achiote is a colorant commonly used in Latin cooking to make the food look beautiful.
+**Achiote is a colorant commonly used in Latin cooking to make food look beautiful.
 It is by far my favorite kitchen secret and Los Patitos is the best brand in Costa Rica.

 *Salsa Lizano is a traditional Costa Rican sauce that is used in most dishes to create a distinctly Costa Rican flavor.
 Learn more about Salsa Lizano here.